-Alas, the Independent does not currently put the Inquisitor puzzle up on its website.
-I should add too that the puzzle moved to the main Saturday paper itself, sometime in 2013, I think (certainly after I wrote the first paragraph above), where it sits under the weather.
-(No doubt someone will use that concept as a puzzle idea in due course.)
+Alas, the Independent never put the Inquisitor puzzle up on its website.
+The puzzle moved to the main Saturday paper itself, sometime in 2013, I think (certainly after I wrote the first paragraph above), where it sat for a while under the weather.
+(No one got round to using the concept as a puzzle idea in due course.)

 It’s worth adding to the foregoing to accommodate more recent history following The Independent’s move to online only publishing – The Inquisitor now appears (still in paper form, still no online presence) in the i.